-Technical inputs from Paul Mills (Compass Informatics) and Andrew Long (River Monitoring Technologies) are also acknowledged with gratitude.
+Technical inputs from Paul Mills (Compass Informatics) and Nigel Bond (Marine Institute) are also acknowledged with gratitude.

-Finally, this process could not have been implemented without the considerable help and support of the staff of the Department of Communications, Energy and Natural Resources, Members of the National Salmon Commission and particularly the Chair of this Commission, Mr. Joey Murrin.
+Finally, this process could not have been implemented without the considerable help and support of the staff of the Department of Communications, Energy and Natural Resources.